grihabor/biopython/docs/Tutorial/chapter_uniprot.rst

 ---------------------------

-Swiss-Prot, Prosite, and Prosite documentation records can be downloaded from the ExPASy web server at http://www.expasy.org.
-Six kinds of queries are available from ExPASy:
+Swiss-Prot, Prosite, and Prosite documentation records can be downloaded from the ExPASy web server at https://www.expasy.org.
+Four kinds of queries are available from ExPASy:

 get\_prodoc\_entry